TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-denypublicip.md

 We determined that creation of the HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> failed because there is a public policy in place to deny the creation of public IPs.
 HDInsight cluster creation requires two public IPs.

 ## **Recommended steps**
-Modify the public policy <!--$policyDefinitionName-->[policyDefinitionName]<!--/$policyDefinitionName--> to allow public IP creation and then reattempt creation of the HDInsight cluster.
+Please remove the policy <!--$policyDefinitionName-->[policyDefinitionName]<!--/$policyDefinitionName--> to allow public IP creation and then reattempt creation of the HDInsight cluster.
+The policy can be populated after cluster creation.

+## Further reading
+Please refer to this [create and manage policies](https://docs.microsoft.com/en-us/azure/governance/policy/tutorials/create-and-manage) article for more information regarding subscription level policies.